Weak and semi normalization in real algebraic geometry

-Now, replacing the ring of continuous rational functions with the ring of hereditarily rational functions leads similarly to the definition of the seminormalization $X^{s_c}$ of $X$ relative to the central locus of $X$, whose ring of polynomial functions is given by the integral closure of $\Pol(X)$ in $\SR^0(\Cent X)$.
-The seminormalization of $X$ relative to its central locus is an intermediate variety between $X$ and $X^{w_c}$, so that $X^{s_c}$ admits a finite birational morphism onto $X$ which is an homeomorphism on the central loci for the Euclidean topology.
+Now, replacing the ring of continuous rational functions with the ring of hereditarily rational functions leads similarly to the definition of the seminormalization $X^{s_c}$ of $X$ relative to the central locus of $X$, whose ring of polynomial functions is given by the integral closure of $\Pol(X)$ in $\SRR(\Cent X)$.
+The study of the properties of this seminormalization, in comparison with the weak normalization, is the second main topic of the present paper.
+The seminormalization of $X$ relative to its central locus is an intermediate variety between $X$ and $X^{w_c}$, so that $X^{s_c}$ admits a finite birational morphism $\pi^{s_c}$ onto $X$ which is an homeomorphism on the central loci for the Euclidean topology.
 It is moreover the biggest intermediate variety between $X$ and $X'$ whose polynomial functions are hereditarily rational on $\Cent X$.
-It is also the biggest intermediate variety between $X$ and $X'$ whose central locus is in a hereditarily birational bijection with $\Cent X$.
+It is also the biggest intermediate variety between $X$ and $X'$ whose central locus is in bijection with $\Cent X$ with an inverse map which is hereditarily rational.
 At the level of algebra, we characterize $\Pol(X^{s_c})$ as the maximal centrally subintegral extension of $\Pol(X)$.
-Similarly for the universal property, we have~: 2mm {\bf Theorem.} {\it Let $X$ be an irreducible affine real algebraic variety.
-Then $\pi^{s_c}:\Cent X^{w_c}\to \Cent X$ is bijective and hereditarily birational, and moreover for each irreducible affine real algebraic variety $Y$ together with a finite birational map $\pi:Y\rightarrow X$ such that $\pi:\Cent Y\to \Cent X$ is bijective and hereditarily birational, then there exists a unique map $\varphi:X^{s_c}\rightarrow Y$ such that $\pi^{s_c}=\pi\circ \varphi$.}
+Similarly for the universal property, we have~: 2mm {\bf Theorem.} {\it Let $X$ be an affine real algebraic variety.
+For each affine real algebraic variety $Y$ together with a finite birational map $\pi:Y\rightarrow X$ then $\pi:\Cent Y\to \Cent X$ is bijective with an inverse map which is hereditarily rational if and only if the map $\pi^{s_c}:X^{s_c}\to X$ factorizes through $\pi$.}

 2mm